ClayDowling/tddWorkshop/08-VendingMachine/csharp-dotnetcore/README.md

 _I want a vending machine that accepts coins_
 _So that I can collect money from the customer_

-The vending machine will accept valid coins (nickels, dimes, and quarters) and reject invalid ones (pennies).
-When a valid coin is inserted the amount of the coin will be added to the current amount and the display will be updated.
-When there are no coins inserted, the machine displays INSERT COIN.
-Rejected coins are placed in the coin return.
+✔ The vending machine will accept valid coins (nickels, dimes, and quarters) and reject invalid ones (pennies).

+(partial) When a valid coin is inserted the amount of the coin will be added to the current amount and the display will be updated.

+✔ When
+there are no coins inserted, the machine displays INSERT COIN.

+Rejected coins
+are placed in the coin return.

 *NOTE:* See hardware specification above.
 Please note that the coin acceptor